 Follow Terry on Twitter, Facebook, and movingpastdivorce.com.
 Terry’s award winning book Daughters of Divorce: Overcome the Legacy of Your Parents’ Breakup and Enjoy A Happy, Long-Lasting Relationship was published in January of 2016 by Sourcebooks.
-Terry’s forthcoming book The Remarriage Manual: How to Make Everything Work Better the Second Time Around will be published by Sounds true in February of 2019.
+Terry’s forthcoming book The Remarriage Manual: How to Make Everything Work Better the Second Time Around was published by Sounds True in February of 2020.

 I’d love to hear from you and answer your questions about relationships, divorce, marriage, and remarriage.
 Please ask a question here.
 Thanks!
 Terry